PKBO/vasttools/README.md

 Loads it into memory with kexec -l

-Performs a fast reboot with kexec -e (skipping BIOS, keeping networking up)
+Reboots directly into the new kernel using kexec -e (skipping BIOS/firmware stage)

+Reinitializes all PCIe devices including GPUs

-Typically restarts the system in under 10 seconds
+Typically completes the reboot in under 10 seconds

 Quick usage
-On your target server, run the following to install:
+Install the reboot tool with:

 bash
 Zkopírovat
 Upravit
 wget -O - https://raw.githubusercontent.com/PKBO/vasttools/main/kexecinstall.sh | bash
 source ~/.bashrc
-Once installed, you can simply reboot at any time using:
+Then trigger a fast reboot anytime with:

 bash
 Zkopírovat
 Upravit
 kxreboot
-This runs the main script located at /usr/local/bin/safe-kexec.sh.
+This executes the main script located at /usr/local/bin/safe-kexec.sh.

+Files in this repo
+kexecinstall.sh – Installer script

+kexec.sh – Core reboot logic (installed to /usr/local/bin/safe-kexec.sh)

 Requirements
+Bash shell

 Ubuntu or Debian-based system

-Installed kexec-tools (automatically handled by installer)
+kexec-tools (installed automatically)

 Root or sudo privileges

-Files in this repo
-kexecinstall.sh – Installer script for kexec reboot

-kexec.sh – The core logic script (installed to /usr/local/bin/)

 Output
-Fast reboot with minimal downtime and reinitialization of all PCIe devices including GPUs.
+Fast reboot with GPU and PCIe bus reset, typically with no downtime from Vast.ai’s perspective.